 I have now bought this remote three times (not because they stopped working but because I JUST realized with the third one to hang it on my keyring and kept losing them) and I have also given it as a gift.
 It's under $10, super easy to use, and a great way to get in the picture and the memories of your loved one!

 Now I'd love to hear from you!
 What are your vacation packing essentials?
-Anything I need to add to my arsenal for my next getaway?
+Is there anything I need to add to my arsenal for my next getaway?